wazuh/wazuh-documentation/source/user-manual/ruleset/update.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Looking for how to install the Wazuh manager and Filebeat using an automated script?
-Check out the Wazuh server unattended installation script here.
+  :description: Check out more about the Wazuh server unattended installation script and learn how to install the Wazuh manager and Filebeat using an automated script

 .. _ruleset_update: